 - Don’t think about what the admissions committee would want to see on your application.

-Reason #4: To take another class and boost your GPA
+Reason #4: To take another class (for fun or to boost your GPA)

 You can take a gap year to take a fun, extra class that you’ve always wanted to take.
-Work and pay your bills and take a fun class.
-Or take another upper level science course to boost your GPA, if needed or just to keep your mind sharp.
+Work, pay your bills, and take a fun class.
+Or take another upper-level science course to boost your GPA.

 Reason #5: To work and save some money or pay off debt

-Working as a scribe can give you clinical experience, work, and build relationships with physicians and other members of the healthcare team.
+Working as a scribe can give you clinical experience while helping you build relationships with physicians and other members of the health care team.
 Being at EMT is a great thing to do as well.

-For postbac programs, you’re not really taking a gap year but you’re forced to take a year between when the program ends and to when you're applying to when you can start medical school.
+For postbac programs, you’re not really taking a gap year, but you’re forced to take a year between when the program ends and when you can start medical school.